 See?
 No samples on that website.
 But you wouldn’t even notice.

 OK, pencils down.

 You’ve done it.
-You have developed the navigation of your website, which in turn identifies the pages you need to write.
+You have planned the navigation and core content of your freelance website, which in turn identifies the pages you need to write.

 Your website is similar to a resume, but it’s much more fun and engaging.
 You’re not stuck in a template, or limited to one page.

 Potential clients will want to see your website.
 So, make sure it does its job when they do view it.

 Remember not to focus on what you don’t have.
 If you’re new, and you don’t have samples, it’s OK.
 Focus on your experience, your training, whatever makes you look good.

 Plus, once you have samples you’re happy with, testimonials, more training, etc., you can easily add them to your website.
 That’s the beauty of a website – it can be changed at any time!